Inflect logo

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: over 10 – as of September 2025.
-The landscape is a mix of national backbone providers and regional fiber operators, ensuring sturdy path diversity for local deployments.
+The landscape includes a mix of national backbone providers and regional fiber operators, ensuring sturdy path diversity for local deployments.

-Direct Cloud On-Ramps: 0 – as of September 2025, enabling access to 0 cloud regions.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of September 2025.
 There are no local on-ramps for AWS, Google Cloud (GCP), Microsoft Azure, Alibaba Cloud, Oracle Cloud, or IBM Cloud.
-Connectivity to these services requires private network interconnects or long-haul transport to Moscow.
+Connectivity to these services requires private network interconnects or long-haul transport to Moscow hubs.

 Internet Exchange Points (IXPs): Peering is largely handled through regional nodes of national exchanges or private interconnects to the main Siberian fiber routes.

-Bare Metal: General availability is maintained through regional providers and global players such as Leaseweb, as of September 2025.
+Bare Metal: General availability is maintained through regional providers and global players such as Leaseweb as of September 2025.

 Power Analysis